All-Cash Offer: Guide for Buyers and Sellers

 Are cash offers common in residential real estate?

-You’d think it’d be rare for anyone to have enough cash lying around to pay for a house outright.
-We’re talking hundreds of thousands of dollars for most Americans looking to buy a house.
-But in the current housing market, 29% of buyers are making all-cash home purchases, according to a recent report from the National Association of Realtors.
+In the current housing market, 30% of buyers are making all-cash home purchases, according to a recent report from the National Association of Realtors (NAR).

-“Cash offers are very common in today’s market,” explains Saad.
-“A little over 50% of the listings we deal with [in his Michigan market] end up selling with cash terms.”
+“Cash offers are very common in today’s market,” Saad says, adding that in his Michigan market, “a little over 50% of the listings we deal with end up selling with cash terms.”

 Real estate investors — who can be small-scale business owners or house-buying company conglomerates — are another reason why all-cash offers make up such a big chunk of the market.